MsAlPatina/PatinaOS/README.md

 # Formulas used in some of the programs:

-calculating bound rate: Clock frequency in hertz/ total number of clock cyclesfor the program
+calculating bound rate: Clock frequency in hertz/ total number of clock cycles for the program